sada-kubsad/WhatTheHack/057-AzureRouteServer/Coach/Solution-04.md

 </br>Use same "Hub" Azure Virtual network but add two new subnets.
 ```
 # Variables
-echo -n "Please enter the resource group name where the VPN VNG is located: "
+#Resource group name where the VPN VNG is located:
-read RGNAME
+RGNAME=wthars
-echo -n "Please enter a password to be used for the new NVA: "
+#Password to be used for the new NVA
-read ADMIN_PASSWORD
+ADMIN_PASSWORD=Msft123Msft123
 echo ""
 rg="$RGNAME"
 username=azureuser